MSc Advanced Leadership for Professional Practice (Nursing)

 |Available as a free choice unit?

-This course unit is aimed at qualified health care professionals who work with clients with visual impairment and who already hold a first degree in nursing or healthcare or who can demonstrate the ability to study at level 7.
-This course, Theory and Practice of Ophthalmic Care and Management complements the Foundations of Ophthalmic Care and Management.
-Students are encouraged to complete both course units to obtain a broader understanding of ophthalmic care.
+This course unit is aimed at Registered Nurses who care for patients with ophthalmic conditions in a range of ophthalmic settings.
+Applicants should hold a first degree in nursing or demonstrate the ability to study at level 7.
+This course unit Concepts on Ophthalmic Nursing complements the Nature of Ophthalmic Nursing.
+Both units are stand-alone but in completing both course units students will to obtain a broader understanding of ophthalmic care.

 Knowledge and understanding